-3. Doing more with less
+Stretching budgets; doing more with less

 The American Transportation Research Institute found the average marginal cost per mile incurred by motor carriers recently increased 7.7%.
 Costs rose in just about every category (except tires), with fuel costs showing the highest year-over-year growth of 17.7%.